fsprojects/fantomas/CONTRIBUTING.md

 - Code should be formatted to our standard style, using either `dotnet fake run build.fsx -t Format` which works on all files, or
   `dotnet fake run build.fsx -t FormatChanged` to just change the files in git.

+- Finally, make sure to run `dotnet fake build`.
+Among other things, this will check the format of the code and will tell you, if your changes caused any tests to fail.

 ### Small steps

 It is better to create a draft pull request with some initial small changes, and engage conversation, than to spend a lot of effort on a large pull request that was never discussed.